The Role of Psychiatrists in Treating Depression

 • Loss of interest in activities you once enjoyed

-Even if symptoms seem mild, talking with a mental health professional can provide clarity and relief.
+Even if your symptoms may seem mild, talking with a mental health professional can provide clarity and relief.

 A Collaborative Path Toward Recovery